USMNT lineup vs Costa Rica: What will USA's starting XI be?

 In midfield, Tyler Adams will anchor things with his experience, at least for the first half, while Gianluca Busio and Kellyn Acosta have shown they can be very useful with their energy and precision in the engine room.
 Tyler Adams should be given a rest given the incredible workload he went through against Mexico and Panama but he makes this team tick and should play for the first half.
 Then, Luca de la Torre and Cristian Roldan should come on to play 45 minutes.

-Up top, Jordan Pefok or Ricardo Pepi should start centrally, with Tim Weah and Gio Reyna (to continue his return to full fitness) either side to bring a spark to the attack.
+Up top, Jordan Pefok or Ricardo Pepi should start centrally, with Tim Weah and Gio Reyna (to continue his return to full fitness is he is over the sickness bug which went through the USMNT) either side to bring a spark to the attack.
 Christian Pulisic should only be used if desperately needed.
 He won’t be.